Appendix A: RISCV

 $

-Since rvv v1.0 is accepted and v0.10 is draft for release version v1.0, above -march change from rv64gv0p10 of llvm 13.x to rv64gcv1p0 llvm 14.x [8].
+Since RVV v1.0 is accepted and v0.10 is draft for release v1.0, the above -march option changed from rv64gv0p10 in LLVM 13.x to rv64gcv1p0 in LLVM 14.x [8].

-Beside GDB runs in the same host environment as your program.
 When you need more flexibility–for example, running GDB on a physically separate host, or controlling a standalone system over a serial port or a realtime system over a TCP/IP connection [9].
 To use a TCP connection, use an argument of the form host:port.
 Above “target remote :1234”, means host and target run on the same host listening port 1234 [10].

 RISCV Calling Convention [11]

-The rv32: register size 32-bit.
-The rv64 register size 64-bit.
+The RV32 register size is 32 bits.
+The RV64 register size is 64 bits.

-Two kinds of ABI, ilp32 and lp64, -mabi=ilp32, ilp32f, ilp32d, lp64, lp64f, lp64d.
-The ways of pass float arguments on integer/single-float/double-float.
+There are two kinds of ABI: ilp32 and lp64, such as -mabi=ilp32, ilp32f, ilp32d, lp64, lp64f, lp64d.
+They differ in how float arguments are passed on integer, single-float, or double-float registers.

 Table 7 ABI, caller passing integer/float/double arguments [12] [13]